-Oral Ecology and Biochemistry Professor | Nobuhiro Takahashi
+Oral Ecology and Biochemistry

+Professor | Nobuhiro Takahashi

 The oral cavity forms an ecosystem where the host (humans) and parasites (a tremendous number of microorganisms) cohabit.
 Using leading-edge techniques, we conduct research on the role of oral biofilm in oral health and disease from an oral ecological viewpoint.
 In addition, we propel clinical research on caries-preventive effects of xylitol, fluoride etc, and on parasite-induced deterioration of biomaterials.
-Recently, we have also started metabolomics research on oral cancer.
+We also conduct metabolic studies on host cells, including oral cancer cells.

-- Genomics, proteomics and metabolomics of oral microbial ecosystem (oral biofilm) - Metabolism and pathogenicity of microorganisms associated with dental caries, periodontal disease and oral malodor, using an anaerobic experimental system - Caries preventive properties of fluorides, sugar alcohols etc. - Evaluation of cariogenic potential of food products and sweeteners using pH-telemetry - · Oral biofilm-induced deterioration of dental biomaterials - · Analysis of metabolism of oral cancer cells
+- Genomics, proteomics and metabolomics of oral microbial ecosystem (oral biofilm) - · Metabolism and pathogenicity of microorganisms associated with dental caries, periodontal disease and oral malodor, using an anaerobic experimental system - Caries preventive properties of fluorides, sugar alcohols etc. - · Evaluation of cariogenic potential of food products and sweeteners using pH-telemetry - Oral biofilm-induced deterioration of dental biomaterials - · Metabolism of host cells, including oral cancer cells